 The risk of atrial fibrillation increases as you age, especially after age 65.
 Atrial fibrillation is rare in children, but it does occur, especially in boys and in children who have obesity.

 If someone in your family has had atrial fibrillation, you have a higher risk of developing atrial fibrillation, too.
-Scientists have found somewith that raise the risk of atrial fibrillation.
-Some of these genes influence fetal organ development or heart cell channels.
+Scientists have found some genes with mutations that raise the risk of atrial fibrillation.
+Some of these genes influence fetal organ development or heart cell ion channels.
 Sometimes these genetic patterns are also linked to heart disease.
 Some genetic factors may raise the risk of atrial fibrillation in combination with such factors as age, weight, or sex.

 Some lifestyle habits can raise or lower your risk of atrial fibrillation, including the following:

 Many other medical conditions can increase your risk of atrial fibrillation, especially heart problems.
 As you age, having more than one condition may increase your risk.
 Conditions that raise the risk of atrial fibrillation include:

 In the United States, atrial fibrillation is more common among whites than among African Americans, Hispanic Americans, or Asian Americans.
 Although people of European ancestry are more likely to develop the condition, African Americans with atrial fibrillation are more likely to have complications such as stroke, heart failure, or ischemic heart disease.